What is community energy

 Two technologies led to the development of community energy investment, which began in the UK around 2010.
 Both renewable energy and crowd funding allowed community energy investment to expand and led to an exciting new sector

 The first was renewable energy.
-Prices tumbled.
+Prices tumbled, especially those of solar power.
 Installations rose.
 The inevitable truth of Moore’s law, seen in the technology sector, became true of renewables.
 A doubling of renewable capacity meant a price drop of 20%.
 At the same time renewable energy subsidies were introduced (first in Germany) and taken on throughout the world.
 Today more than 100 countries have feed in tariffs.

 The second was crowd-funding, facilitated by the rise of the internet.
 Suddenly it became commonplace for individuals to invest small amounts in any project they liked.
 The structure of renewable energy – widely dispersed across many small, locally-situated sites – was well suited to crowd funding; suddenly people wer free to invest in capital projects near to them and the sector boomed.